 A recumbent bike with seat and backrest adjustment options can help you spend more time in a comfortable recline position and carry out high-intensity workouts for a longer duration.

-Although bike riding is not a treatment for mental issues, it can help release endorphins, which in return helps lower stress levels, and you may feel more relaxed and confident.
+Although bike riding is not a treatment for mental issues, it can help release endorphins, which in return help lower stress levels, and you may feel more relaxed and confident.

 Moreover, the constant concentration and awareness of the environment during road bike exercise deviates you from the problems that let you live in the present moment.